How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 8. Need for Additional Procedures

 Abdominoplasty can be a foundation for further contouring of other areas of the body, such as thighs, upper arms, or buttocks.
-Sometimes, further procedures such as Thighplasty (thigh lift) Brachioplasty (arm lift), Breast Augmentation, or a Buttock Lift might be required to meet the patient’s goals after massive weight loss.
+Sometimes, further procedures such as Thighplasty (thigh lift) Brachioplasty (arm lift), Breast Augmentation, or a Buttock Lift (gluteoplasty) might be required to meet the patient’s goals after massive weight loss.
 Identifying these needs, during the pre-operative assessment will lead to a more comprehensive and tailored treatment plan.

 Some additional procedures may include: